ASDC25: The next 25 years

 9-10th September 2025

 Day Two (Wednesday 10th September) expanded into a full programme of keynotes, sessions and workshops across the National Science and Media Museum.
-Nicola Cook, Director of Development at the BBC Studios Science Unit, opened with Bringing Science to the Screen, followed by parallel sessions tackling long-term programming, audience evaluation, and future foresight.
+The morning started with a video from Lord Vallance, Minister for Science, Innovation, Research and Nuclear in the Department for Science, Innovation and Technology (DSIT) and the Department for Energy Security and Net Zero (DESNZ) talking about the future of science and the importance of the work going on across the science engagement sector.
+Keynote speaker Nicola Cook, Director of Development at the BBC Studios Science Unit, shared her insights into changing audiences and the latest content developments with Bringing Science to the Screen, followed by parallel sessions tackling long-term programming, audience evaluation, and future foresight.
 Delegates explored inclusive STEM pathways, dramatic storytelling, adult engagement and climate-proofing visitor experiences with workshops offered hands-on strategies for building resilient, future-ready teams.

 The lightning talks brought a burst of inspiration: Christopher Whitby, National Science and Media Museum, explored how Bradford can sustain its City of Culture momentum, Nikhil Mistry, Enterprise Fellow, championed giving young people a voice through research, Bethan Ross, Centre for Life, reflected on 25 years of learning from interactive exhibits, and Dr Saud A. Alfaadhel, ilmi science centre, shared mission to ignite curiosity and informal learning for future generations.